Sutton’s career day helps Broncos beat woeful Jaguars 23-13

 Sutton finished with nine catches for 159 yards, including a shoe-string grab in the third quarter that surely rates among his best plays in four seasons.
 In Denver’s first game without Jerry Jeudy (ankle), Sutton showed he can be Teddy Bridgewater’s go-to guy.

-The Broncos, who are 2-0 for the seventh time in the last nine years and the first since 2019, waited years to see this kind of performance from Sutton.
+The Broncos, 2-0 for the seventh time in the last nine seasons, waited years to see this kind of performance from Sutton.
 The second-round pick in 2018 missed 15 games last season because of a torn knee ligament.
 It was just the third 100-yard receiving game of his career.

 He looked unstoppable against the Jaguars (0-2), who struggled to keep pace with him down the field.